 Hike to Vettakollen

 Vettakollen is a peak between Holmenkollen and Sognsvann with some of the best views of Oslo.
-It’s a fairly easy hike with a total distance of 2.4km there and back which will take you just a couple of hours.
+It’s a fairly easy hike with a total distance of 2.4km there and backs which will take you just a couple of hours.
 To do the hike simply take the metro 1 from downtown towards Frognerseteren and get off at Vettakollen.
 You should see signs from there.

 The Holmenkollen Troll